odoo/odoo/doc/api_integration.rst

-Its arguments are similar to :meth:`~openerp.models.Model.search`'s, but it can also take a list of ``fields`` (like :meth:`~openerp.models.Model.read`, if that list is not provided it'll fetch all fields of matched records):
+Its arguments are similar to :meth:`~openerp.models.Model.search`'s, but it can also take a list of ``fields`` (like :meth:`~openerp.models.Model.read`, if that list is not provided it will fetch all fields of matched records):

 .. rst-class:: switchable